 At Aldel, two independent mechanisms according the overall line voltage development are important.
 These mechanisms are related to the preheating curve defined by the gradual stabilization of the anode and cathode current distributions, and the voltage behavior of a cell after liquid bath addition.
-Both mechanisms determine the balance between the rate of decrease in the overall line voltage due to sequential start-ups.
+Both mechanisms determine the balance between the rate of decrease in the overall line voltage due to preheating and the increase in the voltage due to sequential start-ups.